-Start with a full tank of gas before every ride, and while you're at it, top off the oil.
+Start with a full tank of fuel before every ride, and while you're at it, top off the oil.
 Don't forget to check for fluid leaks around the ATV.
-Watch the overheat indicator to ensure the engine coolant level is adequate.
+Watch the overheat lamp to ensure the engine coolant level is adequate.

-- 1. Gas
+- 1. Fuel

 - 2. Oil

 - 3. Fluid leaks